The Counterfeit

 The SSPX denounces rupture while maintaining a framework of recognition that leaves souls entangled in the very claimant structure that produced the rupture.
 Partial resistance does not become continuity by sounding traditional.

-Other halfway houses like the SSPX, the FSSP, and the ICKSP repeat the same principle: preserve familiar forms, avoid the full consequence of judgment, and call the result Catholic prudence.
-These are wolf-patterns because they calm souls precisely where they should separate.
+Other halfway houses preserve familiar forms, avoid the full consequence of judgment, and call the result Catholic prudence.
+But continuity is not sentiment.
+It is identity.

 - Was this taught before, or does it require forgetting what was taught before?